Earn Graduate-Level Semester Credit with Fluency Matters and University of the Pacific

 The University of the Pacific is fully accredited by the Western Association of Schools and Colleges (WASC).
 Established in 1851, it is the oldest private chartered university in the state of California.

-The credits/units offered are post-baccalaureate, graded, graduate level semester credits that are not part of a degree program at University of the Pacific, but instead are used for professional growth such as salary advancement and re-certification.
+The credits offered are post-baccalaureate, graded, graduate level semester credits that are not part of a degree program at University of the Pacific, but instead are used for professional growth such as salary advancement and re-certification.

 Teacher Friendly - Fluency Matters Support